joe-warren-permutive/Munihac-Notes-2025/Presentation.md

     * and the FunArch conference.
     * Runs ISAQB certification for Software Architects.
         * Apparently quite well established in German BigCorps.
-    * Teaches basics of Functional Programming, and Functional Modeling.
+    * Teaches basics of Functional Programming
+        * and Functional Modeling.

 ---

 ## 6 years of FUNAR (Functional Architecture)

 ### Mike Sperber